Japan's Johnny Kitagawa sex abuse scandal forces shake-up at J-pop agency | Entertainment

 - Japan

 Founded by Kitagawa in 1962, Johnny & Associates has an outsized cultural presence in Japan, producing some of the most popular names in J-pop including SMAP and Arashi, both with massive fan bases across East Asia.
-At a press conference televised live by most broadcasters, Kitagawa's niece Julie K. Fujishima said she had stepped down as president on Tuesday.
+At a press conference televised live by most broadcasters, Kitagawa's niece Julie K. Fujishima, 57, bowed deeply, apologising for the abuses and saying she had stepped down on Tuesday.

+Noriyuki Higashiyama, a former member of the hit 1980s boy-band Shonentai, was the new head of the agency, she said.
+Higashiyama, 56, said he had never himself been a victim of the abuse or witnessed it, but had been aware of the rumours.
+"I couldn't, and didn't, do anything about it," he said.

-Kitagawa's abuses of young, pre-debut boys and men, known as Johnny's Juniors, had first been chronicled by local tabloid Shukan Bunshun in 1999.
-But the scandal blew up this year as more victims came forward after the BBC's report, leading to demands for stricter laws to prevent child abuse and a formal apology from the agency.
+SECRET LIFE Kitagawa's abuses of young, pre-debut boys and men, known as Johnny's Juniors, had first been chronicled by local tabloid Shukan Bunshun in 1999, but the scandal blew wide open this year as more victims came forward after the BBC's report.

+There have been calls for a formal apology from the agency, and demands for stricter laws to prevent child abuse.
+One former "Junior", Kauan Okamoto, told a press conference in April that he had been the target of Kitagawa's advances on as many as 20 occasions since he was 15.

+"Juniors" would regularly sleep over at Kitagawa's apartment in groups, with one or several being targeted by Kitagawa for the night, he said.
+On one occasion, Okamoto said he had received oral sex from Kitagawa, and cash the following day.
+A report published last week by a third-party investigation team led by a former attorney general and commissioned by the agency also described similar testimony from victims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)